-Other expense, net was \$0.2 million, compared to other income, net of \$9 thousand.
-Other income (expense), net, consisted primarily of interest income or expense, foreign currency gain or loss.
+Other income, net was \$2.5 million, compared to \$9 thousand.
+Other income (expense), net, consisted primarily of interest income or expense and foreign currency gain or loss.
+We recognized a \$2.5 million gain on PPP Loan forgiveness as other income during the quarter ended July 3, 2021.